 The PMP (Project Management Professional) is an internationally recognized certification and the PMP Exam is conducted by the PMI (Project Management Institute).
-The exam includes multiple choice questions that test the professionals knowledge and experience on the project management processes and knowledge areas.
+The exam includes multiple-choice questions that test the professional’s knowledge and experience on the project management processes and knowledge areas.
 During the exam, you will encourage Formula Based, Knowledge Based, Situational and Interpretational PMP Exam Questions.
-Before to get the exam, practicing with sample questions provides you a general understanding on the question types.
-In this article we discuss some of the common PMP Exam Questions that help you to pass your PMP exam.
+Before to get the exam, practicing with sample PMP Exam questions provides you a general understanding of the question types.
+In this article, we will talk about some of the common PMP Exam Questions and answers.

 PMP Exam questions can be classified into four categories;

 - Formula Based

-All the questions are multiple-choice and each question type is tests your knowledge and experience in the field of project management.
+All the questions are multiple-choice and each question type tests your knowledge and experience in the field of project management.

 Formula Based PMP Exam Questions

 Formula-based questions of the PMP Certification Exam necessitates knowing formulas to solve.
 You need to understand each formula to improve your decision-making.
 Below are some of the examples.

 What is the total number of potential communication channels in a project which involves 25 stakeholders?